The West Australian Society of Arts Inc. is the oldest art society in Western Australia and can trace its beginnings back to 1890.

 The West Australian Society of Arts exists to advance painting, sculpture, architecture and the kindred arts in the Colony; to associate its members together for mutual work and study; and to disseminate that elevating influence among the people that must result from a study of the true and beautiful.

 The Society meets at 7.00pm on the third Thursday of each month (except for December and January) at the Palms, corner of Rokeby and Nicholson Roads, Subiaco.
 The meeting takes the format of a formal meeting of about half an hour’s duration.
 We then break for tea or coffee and follow with a demonstration of different techniques and media by an invited artist.
+Click here to find out who our Monthly Demonstrator will be!

 A Christmas party is held annually in lieu of the December meeting.